 The global dropshipping market for fashion and apparel products will grow every year by 12.8%

-According to a report by Technavio, the global dropshipping market for fashion and apparel products was valued at $43.9 billion in 2020, and it’s expected to grow at a CAGR (Compound Annual Growth Rate) of 12.8% from 2020 to 2025.
+According to a recent report by Technavio, the global dropshipping market for fashion and apparel products is expected to increase by $192.68 billion, at a CAGR of 13.31% between 2022 and 2027.

 Additionally, the report states that the ease of setting up and running an online store, and the lower overhead costs compared to traditional brick-and-mortar stores, have also contributed to the growth of the dropshipping market for fashion and apparel products.